den-by/snyk-security-example/README.md

 **`pull-request.yml`**:

-- Runs on pull requests to main
+- Runs on pull requests to master
 - Comments security scan results on PRs
 - Shows vulnerability breakdown by severity
 - Uploads scan results as artifacts